 Wonder Woman is the first to respond to the emergency and learns a very disturbing truth about her new foe: this isn't the first time the extraterrestrial being known as the Adjudicator has attacked a planet thriving with intelligent life and advanced civilisations.
 He has a history of destroying such planets that have failed his test of "worthiness" and planet Earth is next.
 Wonder Woman realises she cannot fight this powerful villain alone and recruits not only the help of the Justice League, but also that of the Earth-2 Justice Society and any other heroes in the known multiverse!

-Despite the many wonderful things about this first chapter, it's also not without its flaws.
-One of the first noticeable flaws that occurred earlier in the story was depicting Diana as being aware of her own internalised sexism and the normalisation of the male gender, which doesn't really make sense for her character.
+In addition to these high points in this story, there are also some noticeable flaws as well.
+One of the first ones that occurred earlier in the story was depicting Diana as being aware of her own internalised sexism and the normalisation of the male gender, which doesn't really make sense for her character.
 While it would make sense for other DC heroines like Zatanna and Black Canary to be aware of this internalised sexism due to having been born and raised in patriarchal societies, the same is not true for Diana who spent most of her life living in a matriarchy.
-From her point of view, the female gender is normative and sexism stands out as exclusively unique to patriarchy.
+From her point of view, the female gender is normative and sexism stands out as exclusively unique to Man's World.

-While it can be argued that Diana's time living on man's world could've caused her to internalise some sexism, it still would not be second nature to her for the same reason that racists being aware of racism would not make feminism second nature to them.
-Becoming aware of existing problems doesn't necessarily lead to a change in one's mind-map as real life often times shows us.
+It can be argued that Diana's time living on Man's World could've caused her to internalise sexism to some extent, but it still would not be second nature to her for the same reason that people being aware of sexism would not make feminism second nature to them.
+Becoming aware of existing problems doesn't necessarily lead to a change in a person's mind-map as real life often times shows us.
 More often than not, old habits die hard, and in Diana's case, she would always see the female gender as normative because that is the context with which she was raised and lived in most of her life.

-On the whole, this is still a very strong first chapter despite some of the drawbacks.
-It sets up an interesting premise for an all female superhero team-up and it puts them up against a powerful villain that's out to destroy planets with advanced civilisations for reasons that remain ambiguous.
-We know how he sets out to destroy them, but not why--a mystery for DC's heroines to resolve in the next two instalments of the crossover.
+While this chapter is a bit of a mixed bag of hits and misses, I still consider this to be a very strong first chapter to a rather exciting multiverse-hopping crossover.
+It sets up an interesting premise for an all female superhero team-up that puts them up against a powerful villain that's out to destroy planets with advanced civilisations for reasons that remain ambiguous.
+We know how he sets out to destroy them, but not why, which is the mystery DC's heroines (including our girl, Helena Wayne) need resolve in the next two instalments of the crossover.